Variscan orogeny: Formation

 The Variscan orogeny unfolded over several phases, broadly divided into pre-collision and post-collision stages.
 During the pre-Variscan phase, from the Cambrian to Ordovician (550–450 Ma), widespread extension fragmented the supercontinent Rodinia, separating Northern Europe from Gondwana.
-This created a vast marine region, thinning the continental crust (e.g., Laurentia, Baltica, Kazakhstania, Siberia) and forming oceanic crust in oceans like Iapetus, Rheic, and Centralian.
+This created a vast marine region, thinning the continental crust (e.g., Laurentia, Baltica, Kazakhstania, Siberia) and forming oceanic crust in the Iapetus, Rheic, and Centralian oceans.

 In the eo-Variscan phase, from the late Ordovician to Silurian (450–400 Ma), extension gave way to plate convergence, leading to the collision of Gondwana in the south with the Euro-American continent (Laurentia-Baltica) in the north, involving intermediate plates like Avalonia and Armorica.
 Subduction of the African plate margin beneath the Euro-American plate closed the Rheic Ocean and Centralian Ocean, producing arc magmatism and high-pressure, high-temperature metamorphism as continental and oceanic lithosphere was buried beyond 100 km.
 Basic magmatic rocks transformed into eclogites, and acidic rocks into granulites.

 During the meso-Variscan phase, from the early to mid-Devonian (380–340 Ma), continental collision between Laurussia and Gondwana caused obduction of oceanic material onto continental crust.
 This phase featured high-pressure, medium-temperature metamorphism and significant deformation, including thrusting and nappe tectonics.

 In the neo-Variscan phase, from the late Devonian to late Carboniferous (380–290 Ma), nappe tectonics stacked metamorphic units, creating relief comparable to the modern Alps.
 The thickened crust—nearly double its normal thickness—caused thermal perturbations, leading to partial melting (anatexis) and widespread plutonism (granite formation), alongside medium-pressure, medium-temperature metamorphism.
 The unstable, thickened crust underwent isostatic thinning, driven by gravitational collapse or changes in plate kinematics.
 This late-orogenic extension, lasting into the Permian, involved tangential tectonics, intense erosion exposing lower crustal rocks, and the formation of sedimentary basins filled with material from bordering faults, volcanic flows, and calderas.